Come square dance Mondays in Mound

-Introduction to the basics of square dancing every Tuesday night in January.
 Everyone's welcome: solos, couples, and families.
 Partners provided.
+Lots of fun!
 Great "date night"!
 Low-impact, aerobic exercise.
-Tuesday evenings, January 16, 23 & 30, at The Gillespie Center, 2590 Commerce Blvd., Mound, 7-8 p.m.
+Monday evening, May 21, and Tuesday, May 29, at The Gillespie Center, 2590 Commerce Blvd., Mound, 7-8 p.m.
 No previous experience required.
 Ages 8-98 welcome.
 Learn a few calls while you laugh a lot and enjoy exercising.
 No charge.
 Casual attire.

 Saturday, Dec.
 9, 2017

-Great day for new and current students, returnees, and dancers wanting more floor time.
+A great day, a BLAST, for new and current students, returnees, and dancers

 WANT TO BE HEALTHIER?
 GIVE SQUARE DANCING A WHIRL!

 Get exercise by walking to music; get mental exercise by executing the calls--all the while having fun and more fun!